Metadata Schema Validation and Linting for Geospatial Workflows

 return {"valid": len(errors) == 0, "errors": errors}

 Always cache external schema references locally.
 Network timeouts during CI runs cause false negatives and block deployments.
-Maintain a schemas/ directory in your repository and update it via a scheduled maintenance job.
+Maintain a schemas/ directory under version control and update it via a scheduled maintenance job that opens a pull request for curator approval.

 • Trigger on push and pull_request targeting metadata directories

-• Generate a SARIF or JSON report for PR annotations
+• Generate a JSON report for PR annotations

 • Block merges if critical errors remain